dretax/OE_NIK_PROG3/README.md

 This was the half-year project for the Webprogramming and Modern Programming subject.
 It includes the Java, and C# solution by me, and the documentation which I was kinda lazy to enchance, but It's there.

-This project is only uploaded here to show future students hints about the task, and the project cannot be used as an "own" project.
+This project is only uploaded here to show future students hints about the task.
+The project cannot be used as an "own solution".
 Do NOT upload this as If It was yours!